JuliaDynamics/LightSumTypes.jl/README.md

 This package allows to combine multiple heterogeneous types in a single one.
 This helps to write type-stable code by avoiding Union-splitting, which has big performance drawbacks when many types are unionized.

-A second aim of this library is to provide a syntax as similar as possible to standard Julia structs to help integration within other libraries.
+Another aim of this library is to provide a syntax as similar as possible to standard Julia structs to facilitate its integration within other libraries.

 The `@sum_structs` macro implements two strategies to create a compact representation of the types: the default one merges all fields of each struct in a unique type which is faster in many cases,